MercuryWorkshop/wispnet-protocol/PROTOCOL.md

 | Data          | ...        | Copied from wisp packet.                        |

 #### Behavior
-Forwarded from a tradional wisp DATA packet.
+Forwarded from a traditional wisp DATA packet.
 Data should be reused from the connect packet that started the stream.

 ### 0x05 - FWD_EXIT
 #### Format